sindresorhus/eslint-plugin-unicorn/docs/rules/template-indent.md

 ## Options

-The rule accepts lists of `tags`, `functions`, `selectors` and `comments` to match template literals. `tags` are tagged template literal identifiers or member expression paths, functions are names of utility functions like `stripIndent`, selectors can be any [ESLint selector](https://eslint.org/docs/developer-guide/selectors), and comments are `/* block-commented */` strings.
+The rule accepts lists of `tags`, `functions`, `selectors` and `comments` to match template literals. `tags` are tagged template literal identifiers or member expression paths, functions are names or member expression paths of utility functions like `stripIndent`, selectors can be any [ESLint selector](https://eslint.org/docs/developer-guide/selectors), and comments are `/* block-commented */` strings.

 Default configuration: